-So, you’ve got a great business idea that you are about to launch.
-Your business planning is finished, the funding is lined up and your test-marketing tells you that it’s sure to be a hit.
-Have you thought about your business structure?
-Likely not, and this is where most people’s eyes will glaze over and minds tune out, ahhh, the legal stuff… but wait, it doesn’t have to be that way.
+So, you’ve got an outstanding business idea that you are about to launch in the market.
+Your business strategy is completed, the required funding is lined up and your Market research informs you that it’s sure to be a hit.
+Have you planned about your business structure yet?
+Likely not, and this step is where most people’s eyes will glaze over and minds tune out, yesss, its the legal stuff’s turn… but wait, it doesn’t have to be that complicated.

 Fundamental business law concepts